weishancc/PIVT/README.md

 ### Scaled Up Raft Network Architecture

-![Scaled Up Raft Network](https://raft-fabric-kube.s3-eu-west-1.amazonaws.com/images/HL_in_Kube_raft.png) **Note:** Due to TLS, transparent load balancing is not possible with Raft orderer as of Fabric 1.4.2.
+![Scaled Up Raft Network](https://raft-fabric-kube.s3-eu-west-1.amazonaws.com/images/HL_in_Kube_raft.png) **Note:** For transparent load balancing TLS should be disabled.
+This is only possible for Raft orderers since Fabric 1.4.5.
+See the [Scaled-up Raft network without TLS](#scaled-up-raft-network-without-tls) sample for details.

 ## [Go Over Samples](#go-over-samples)